sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 If no encaps are added, say, for traffic sending to Internet, the DSCP value of overlay packet will be exposed as it is, even-if original packet arrives with a non-zero value.

-This gives the cloud infra full control over the DSCP value and avoid the customer packet spoofing the fields.
+This gives the cloud infra full control over the DSCP value and will prevent the customer from spoofing the fields.

 ##### 5.5.3.2.
 Handling TTL